t04glovern/aws-greener-grass/.blog/greengrass-secure-tunnel/README.md

 ---

-Now that the localproxy binary is installed you can run the preflight tests by running the following
+Now that the `localproxy` binary is installed you can run the pre-flight tests by running the following

 ```bash
 localproxytest